-JMCS will operate grades 6-12.
+JMCS will operate grades 9-12.
 JMCS will welcome, as resources are available, all students in the State of California.
-Admission shall not be determined according to the place of residence of the pupil within the state, except that admission preference shall be given to grades 6-12 residents of Nevada County, Ca who have been suspended or expelled from LEAs in Nevada County, referred by the Nevada County SARB, qualified participants of the California Conservation Corps, California Local Conservation Corps certified by the California Conservation Corps, federally affiliated YouthBuild programs, and Workforce Innovation and Opportunity Act funded programs."
+Admission shall not be determined according to the place of residence of the pupil within the state, except that admission preference shall be given to qualified participants of the California Conservation Corps and participating Local Corps, YouthBuild, and Workforce Innovation and Opportunity Act programs.